-Hello and a warm welcome to my site, I kindly offer you the opportunity to learn a little bit about me and my personal journey to becoming a Vibrational and Colour Healing and Counselling Master Practitioner and Spiritually Guided Artist… because I feel it’s important that you get an honest impression of me and how I personally think… Why? because I care about YOU – (yes already!)
-So, I don’t want you to feel like you’re just a number – (You’re not!)
-If you don’t like reading though thats not a problem at all – (I’ll give you heads up here that this might get long okay?)
-So, if you haven’t got the time to continue please then feel free to browse my site and skip to the other pages.
+Hello and a warm welcome to my site, I kindly offer you the opportunity to learn a little bit about me and my personal journey to becoming a Vibrational and Colour Healing Master Practitioner and Spiritually Guided Artist… because I feel it’s important that you get an honest impression of me and how I personally think… Why? because I care about YOU.
+If you don’t like reading though that’s not a problem at all – (I’ll give you heads up here that this might get long okay?)
+So, if you haven’t got the time to continue, please then feel free to browse my site and skip to the other pages.
 For those of you that do carry on though I’ll start by telling you that my name is Katharine Wroe, but everyone who knows me calls me Katie.
-Secondly, I am an INFJ Empath – (in brief, a person highly sensitive to other people’s emotions and feelings… I can see the truth in any given situation, thus acting compassionately to help another person express him/herself fully, making them feel at ease in this world so that they don’t feel so desperately alone.)
+Secondly, I am an INFJ Empath – (in brief, a person highly sensitive to other people’s emotions and feelings)

 When I was a young child I regularly played with a small group of other kids, who were unbeknown to me at the time the spirits of children.
 I say unbeknown to me because I saw them as solidly as I can see fellow people around me today.
 However, on one occasion when I was taking my tea-set down to the bottom of the garden to play with them, my mum came out the house and asked me who I was talking to.
 She then proceeded to ask me if I’d like her to call the parents of my ‘real life’ friends, to see if they were free to come over and play instead.
 This upset and confused me as even though she was lovely about it I just couldn’t understand what she meant, as I was already having fun with these other children – my friends!
 It was then that I realised something wasn’t quite right about the situation.
 It was clear that no one else in my family could see them, never mind have the conversations that I did.
 My mum was standing to one side of me with the kids to the other, yet she wasn’t aware of them at all… all she could see and hear was me!
 This confusing scenario to a 5-6-year-old made me wonder if there was something wrong with me, especially when I found myself lying to her when she asked who I was talking to… yet again!
 I’d say ‘oh it was so and so who lives around the corner, but they had to go home quick’, but then would feel immediately guilty for having said such things.
 Coincidentally, the conversations and play slowed down until they ceased to happen at all with that particular group of children.
 Perhaps upon my realisation that they hadn’t been invited and wasn’t supposed to have been in my garden.